jreisinger/docs/data/notes/prog/git.md

 git config --global github.email=jlebowski@gmail.com
 ```

 You only need to do this *once*.
-You might also like to add some aliases and [configuration](https://github.com/jreisinger/dotfiles/blob/master/.gitconfig).
+You might also like to add some aliases and other [configuration](https://github.com/jreisinger/dotfiles/blob/master/.gitconfig) settings.

 ## Everyday configuration